 Flexhire helps Côte d’Ivoire-based freelancers find serious remote clients, structure engagements, manage contracts, and get paid through international rails such as Wise where available, Payoneer, Stripe/Paystack where available, and crypto only where legally available.
 For clients, Flexhire creates a cleaner workflow than informal direct contracting: vetted talent, documented scopes, platform payment records, and better separation between the freelancer and the end client.

 For Ivorian freelancers, that structure matters.
-It can make international work easier to document, reduce payment ambiguity, and create a more professional career path than scattered one-off gigs.
+It can make international work easier to document, simplify invoice and payment records, support tax-preparation workflows in some cases where records are available, reduce payment ambiguity, and create a more professional career path than scattered one-off gigs.
 You still need your own Ivorian tax, CNPS, immigration, and legal advice, but Flexhire gives the commercial relationship a stronger foundation.

 It depends on the scale and form of your work.
 Occasional independent work may be simpler than a formal business, but ongoing commercial activity, a business name, local clients, business banking, employees, or procurement needs can require registration through CEPICI and related tax/business processes.